kubesphere/community/sigs-writing-plans.md

 ## Technical Content We Prefer

-Whether you are a user, a developer, or a contributor, you can find your interesting directions to get started with the content writing from the following prompts.
+Whether you are a user, a developer, or a contributor, you can find the direction that interests you from the following prompts.

 - A complete step-by-step tutorial using KubeSphere, leveraging several open source CNCF projects into the demonstration
 - Deep dive into a single component or a feature of KubeSphere, including its in-depth interpretation regarding the principle or architecture